Updated December 2022

 No one enters the field of community service with the goal of becoming wealthy.
 It is true that we should definitely be investing more in our CSWs, but it is certainly possible to make a stable living pursuing this career path.

-The latest job research from Statistics Canada shows that CSWs in Winnipeg make a median salary of $35,000 per year.
-At the higher end of the pay scale, they're making about $60,000 per year.
+The Government of Canada Job Bank says CSWs in Winnipeg make a median salary of about $40,000.
+At the higher end of the pay scale, they're making over $68,000.

 Salaried positions sometimes come with benefits packages and pension plans, paid training to upgrade your skills, and paid bereavement or compassionate care leave.

-The truth: Casual, or part time roles are typically lower on the pay scale, but most CSW positions have a starting salary of at least $30,000.
+The truth: Casual or part-time roles are typically lower on the pay scale, but most CSW positions have a starting salary of at least $40,000.
 And there is room for advancement and better earning potential with experience.
-After 5-7 years in the field, some CSWs move into supervisor roles or take teaching positions at CSW colleges.
+After a few years in the field, some CSWs move into supervisor roles or take teaching positions at CSW colleges.